 With Passiv, you don’t need to check on your investments every day to figure out when you need to rebalance.
 Once you set your portfolio allocation and your drift tolerance, Passiv will notify you via email when your portfolio needs attention.

 By default, Passiv is set to only allocate new cash to your underweight targets, not sell overweight assets.
 This means that Passiv will only show BUY orders in the trade calculations.

 We use this default because most Passiv users are in the contribution phase of their investing, and allocating new cash to underweight assets is usually sufficient to stay on target.
 By avoiding SELL orders, users save on frivolous trade commissions and minimize the number of orders they need to place.

 However, there may be situations where you would like to sell an asset.
 For example, a change in market conditions could cause a major drop in your portfolio accuracy, where you would have to perform a full rebalance to correct.

 Here is how you can enable SELL orders in Passiv and perform a full rebalance.
 If you want to use the default settings and BUY only, you can go directly to Step 3.

-Go to the Portfolio that you want to edit, then click on Group Settings.
+Go to the Portfolio that you want to edit, then click on Portfolio Settings.

 The recommended trades will appear in the Overview page of your portfolio.